jjdelacruz1/Phase1Project/README.md

 - Don't be afraid to refactor code!
 - Modularize functions
 - Trello is your friend
+- Merge conflicts are not that scary

 **Challenges We Came Across**

-Many of the challenges we encountered pertained to the app's search feature such as:
+Most of the challenges we encountered pertained to the app's search feature such as:
 - Saving the user's search term on one page and rendering the results on another
 - Looking into why the search wasn't working on the results page, while it works fine on the homepage
 - Assign the submit button to the user's enter key
 - Lock in 'happy hour' parameter

-Mapbox:
+Customizing the Mapbox API required clever thinking:
 - Returning to cleared state for map markers
 - Removing default behaviors like zooming on scroll
 - Map markers reactive to mouse hovers

-Yelp:
+and the Yelp Fusion API had its fair share of problems:
 - Ignoring undefined values from JSON data
 - Offseting results to apply next/previous page
 - Pinpointing which business values we need to render